 Establishing performance benchmarks is equally important, as they provide measurable criteria against which employee behavior and performance can be evaluated.
 By integrating conduct standards with performance metrics, organizations create a comprehensive approach to performance management that aligns employee actions with organizational goals.
 This alignment fosters a sense of fairness and transparency, encouraging employees to take ownership of their behavior and performance.

-Furthermore, well-articulated conduct expectations can serve as a preventive measure against misconduct.
+Well-articulated conduct expectations can serve as a preventive measure against misconduct.
 By explicitly outlining the consequences of inappropriate behavior, organizations can deter potential violations and encourage adherence to established norms.
-In conclusion, defining employee conduct standards not only enhances workplace culture but also reinforces accountability, ensuring that all employees understand their role in contributing to a positive organizational environment.
+Defining employee conduct standards not only enhances workplace culture but also reinforces accountability, ensuring that all employees understand their role in contributing to a positive organizational environment.

 A robust set of HR policies plays a pivotal role in mitigating legal risks associated with employee misconduct.
 Effective HR policies not only establish clear expectations but also provide a framework for risk assessment and policy evaluation.
 By proactively addressing potential misconduct, organizations can minimize their exposure to litigation and reputational damage.